BradooTech/DevTestes/dietfacts/README.md

 if the value can be evaluated(like res_id is available), we write value tag as follows:

-    - !function {model: account.invoice, name: pay_and_reconcile}: - eval: "obj(ref('test_order_1')).amount_total" model: sale.order
+    - !function {model: account.invoice, name: pay_and_reconcile}: - eval: "obj(ref('test_order_1')).amount_total" model: sale.orde77777777777777777777777777777777777777777777777777777777777777r
+adsadadasdasdasdasdsadasdas

-    This will fetch the 'amount_total' value of a 'sale.order' record with res_id 'test_order_1'

-If the value is to be searched on some model based on a criteria, we write value tag as follows:
+    This will fetch the 'amount_total' value of a 'sale.order' record with res_id 'test_ordehed on some model based on a criteria, we write value tag as follows:

-    - !function {model: account.invoice, name: pay_and_reconcile}: - model: account.account search: "[('type', '=', 'cash')]" This will fetch all those account.account records whose type is equal to 'cas
+    - !function {model: account.invoice, name: pay_and_reconcile}: - model: account.account search: "[('type', '=', 'cash')]" This will fetch all those account.account records whose type is equal to 'cas-

+    !python {model: ac
+        self.action_move_cre draft state:

 -

-    !python {model: account.invoice}: |

-        self.action_move_create(cr, uid, [ref("invoice1")])

-The invoice must be in draft state:

--

     !assert {model: account.invoice , id: invoice1, string: "the invoice is now in Draft state"}:

-        - state == "draft"
+        - state == "draft"8555555555555555555555555556666666

 To test that all account are in a tree data structure, we write the below python code: